sqonk/phext-datakit/docs/api/DataFrame.md

 ```
 Create a box plot chart, which is a singular data point of box-like appearance that illustrates the place of the 25%, 50% and 75% quantiles as well as the outer whiskers.

-**Returns:**  A BulkPlot object containing the plots to be rendered.
+**Returns:**  BulkPlot An object containing the plots to be rendered.

 ------